munshaw/my-systems-old/README.md

 # Workstation setup

 These are my notes tracking how my workstation is setup, for reproduction purposes.
-The target audience is me, so it may not be easy to read.
-Applications that don't relate to programming, mathematics, multimedia and the system aren't included in here, but are mostly just installed through Software.
+The target audience is me, so it may not be easy to read (use the [Debian Installation Guide](https://www.debian.org/releases/stable/amd64/) instead).
+Applications that don't relate to programming, mathematics, multimedia and the system aren't included in here.

 ## Install Debian Buster